 It does not mean you can increase the pages submitted as we are referring to single sheets.
 For example: if we have requested six pages and you are submitting three double-sided sheets that total the six pages required.
 The panel will not look at pages over the requested number.

 This applies only if you are applying in hardcopy.
-Applications do not need to be hand-delivered on 19 October – just make sure you get to a post office by 5pm as applications need to be date stamped on or prior to 19 October to be accepted.
+Applications do not need to be hand-delivered on the due date – just make sure you get to a post office by 5pm on that date as applications need to be date stamped on or prior to the due date to be accepted.

-This ensures fairness, as many students may not be able to bring in their application in person.
-Posted applications may take a few days to arrive and we will check all envelopes to make sure they were posted by or on Thursday 19 October.
+Posted applications may take a few days to arrive and we will check all envelopes to make sure they were posted by or on the due date.

 However, be aware that the selection panel meets soon after the closing date so it’s a good idea not to leave it until the last minute!

 Security staff at the reception at the VCAA can accept applications between 10am–5pm weekdays but posting applications or submitting online is preferred.
 If you have to hand deliver your application, please email firstname.lastname@example.org for details.

 If you want confirmation that your hardcopy application has been received by us, you must include a stamped self-addressed envelope with your application.
 We receive thousands of applications so cannot respond to confirmation requests by email or phone.
 This is encouraged as it ensures you know your application has been received.
 If a stamped envelope with the applicant’s name and address is included with the application form we will send an acknowledgement of receipt by November.
 Unstamped envelopes or envelopes addressed to schools cannot be used.